Te Araroa Trail Ports Water Race

-I woke at 6am and snuggled in my sleeping bag for while, delaying getting up for as long possible, as it was so cold!
+I woke at 6 am and snuggled in my sleeping bag for a while, delaying getting up for as long possible, as it was so cold!
 When I did, I managed to make my breakfast and cup of tea from the comfort and warmth of my sleeping bag.
-I left at 7.20am along the Cascades track, which led into the winding Ports Water Race track.
+I left Martin’s hut at 7.20 am and headed along the Cascades track, which led into the winding Ports Water Race track.

-Along the way I kept getting painfully spiked by a plant offloading their tiny seeds on the end of tiny little needles!
+Along the way, I kept getting painfully spiked by a plant offloading their tiny seeds on the end of tiny little needles!
 It took me ages to identify the plant, then I eventually found it – a grass, with small brown seeds at the end, which looked harmless enough, but when I brushed past it, the seeds caught on my leg hair, pulled out the seed and dug the needle into my skin!
 That’s what you get for not shaving for a month…!

 I was really keen to get out of the forest.
-So keen, that I took the Mathieson exit at km 2949 which led through farmland to the road and shaved about 13kms off the day’s walk (and skipping the Long Hilly Track).
-I reached the farm at 1pm.
+So keen, that I took the Mathieson exit at km 2949 which led through farmland to the road.
+It shaved about 13 km off the day’s walk (and skipped the Long Hilly Track).
+I reached the farm at 1 pm.
 From there it was an easy walk along gravel road to Colac Bay.

 The NOBOs had told me about the food available at the marvellous Colac Bay Tavern and campground.
 I enjoyed an enormous burger with cheese egg, bacon and beetroot plus a side of chips, and a pint of Speights beer.
 I bought a chocolate and hazelnut magnum for dessert.